unoplatform/Uno.Themes/doc/material-controls-extensions.md

 </Grid>
 ```

 Applying the surface tint for elevated controls is optional and must be explicitly enabled through the use of the `IsTintEnabled` attached property.
-Below is an example of how an elevated control may appear based with or without a surface tint:
+Below is an example of how an elevated control may appear  with or without a surface tint:

 ```xml
 <StackPanel Spacing="8">